Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Hoeff swiped on to another image.
 At a glance it looked like some kind of animal sacrifice ceremony.
 "So what does this mean for our guys?" he asked.

 "I’m not sure.
 Arguably, it means that this isn’t *their* heritage.
 But at the same time it is."
 Daniel sighed and shut off the screen he’d been flipping through.
-“Reviewing all this would take a team of post-grads a whole semester, and they could all write their doctorates on the implications.”
+"Reviewing all this would take a team of post-grads a whole semester, and they could all write their doctorates on the implications."

 "Well, we’ve got you and however long it takes for Yan to cool off," Hoeff told him.
-“In the meantime, since Playboy is off at his mansion or whatever the fuck, that leaves you the head of our little mission, here.
-So says the Ambassador, anyway.”
+"In the meantime, since Playboy is off at his mansion or whatever the fuck, that leaves you the head of our little mission, here.
+So says the Ambassador, anyway."

 "They’re coming back today."

 "That’s nice.
 Here and now, this is your job."
 Hoeff stood up.
-“I’ma go check on ‘em.
-You… think.”
+"I’ma go check on ‘em.
+You… think."

 Daniel sighed.
 Hoeff was possibly the most unsubtle little hairy troglodyte he’d ever known, for all his oddball charm.
 He was right, though.
 There was no time for nuanced academia here, now was a time to parse the new information into something the People could pick up and build on.